 • Materials and time of application.
-Click here for guidelines about desiccation products and when they should be applied to soybeans to maintain yield potential and ensure pre-harvest interval.
+Click here to access a White Paper on this website that provides guidelines about desiccation products and when they should be applied to soybeans to maintain yield potential and ensure pre-harvest interval.

-The topics listed above are those that should be considered for the 2020 production season.
+The topics listed above should be considered for the 2021 production season.
 The content in the linked resources shown for each topic will provide up-to-date information that can be used to maximize soybean yield and economic return.